CarloP95/OPC-UA-Server/README.md

 ## Installation

-In the current Use Case, the OPC-UA Server is deployed on an Android Device.
-To install `node-opcua` package is necessary to satisfy some dependencies.
-I will make a list below.
+To deploy an OPC-UA Server on Android with NodeJS runtime, follow the section Sequence Of Instructions down below.

+Tests has been done on Android 7.1 Nougat with a Sony Xperia Z5 Premium device.

 ### Requirements

 Make sure to have at least 5 GB of disk space free, it will be necessary to install g++, needed to compile `deasync` library that rely on C++.
+Also you will have to install the app `Termux`.

 ### Sequence of Instructions
 Make sure to have `Termux` installed.
 Then enter Termux and start typing these commands: